sada-kubsad/NetworkDesign/README.md

 ## Phase 2: Layer 3 Cutover (Internet and VPN Tunnels), one at a time from on-prem to Azure
 ### Solution Description:
-- Build out the hub in Azure
+- Add Palos and ILB to the hub in Azure
+  - An NVA (like Palo) is required to inject routes (default route) into Azure.
+  - NVA --(routing info)--> ARS --> AVS, on-prem
 - Move the VPN Tunnels, one at a time from on-prem to Azure
 - The VPN Tunnel will be to a different IP to the Palos in the Hub
 - The VMs in AVS, need to be able to talk to the VPN Tunnels and client instead of using the Global Reach to on-prem out to on-prem VPN.